Third Wave Coffee: What Is It? A Guide to the Specialty Revolution

 You’ve probably heard the slogan "Third Wave" more than once.
 You might associate it with minimalist cafes, precision scales, and coffee that looks nothing like the one from your childhood.
 Although for many it’s just another Instagram trend, at the core of the Third Wave lies a fundamental shift in thinking: coffee stopped being a commodity and became a fruit.

-From a drink that was only meant to brutally wake us up, coffee evolved toward a sensory experience – exactly as it happened with wine, craft beer, or artisanal cheeses.
+From a drink that was only meant to effectively get us moving, coffee evolved toward a sensory experience – exactly as it happened with wine, craft beer, or artisanal cheeses.

 The Three Waves of Coffee: Where are we?